npulidom/giger/README.md

 ```
 - `profile` is the profile name, example `default`.
 - `object` is the object name, example `avatar`.
-- `tag` is an optional custom value to replace the auto-generated file name, set to **0** to keep the auto-generated file name.
+- `tag` is an optional custom value to replace the auto-generated file name, set to **0** to keep the auto-generated file name or exclude param.

 ```bash